-- Accounting data (IFRS) this is used in the valuation of certain liabilities; - Policy data this includes claims as well as policies in force and past policies;

-- Operational risk data an external database of information with regards to industry operational risk losses is used.
-This is provided by the Operational Risk Insurance Consortium; - Financial market data the calibration process for market and credit risks often uses external financial market asset data (e.g. FTSE index returns); - Internal asset data the valuation of the base Solvency II Balance Sheet relies on the market valuation of assets.
-The data used is largely taken from the accounting process and, therefore, most data will be included under the heading 'accounting data'; - Other data data that does not fall under the above five categories.
+- Accounting data (IFRS) this is used in the valuation of certain liabilities; - Policy data this includes claims as well as policies in force and past policies; - Operational risk data an external database of information with regards to industry operational risk losses is used.
+This is provided by the Operational Risk Insurance Consortium; - Financial market data the calibration process for market and credit risks often uses external financial market asset data (e.g. FTSE index returns); - Internal asset data the valuation of the base Solvency II Balance Sheet relies on the market valuation of assets, as well as mark to model valuations of certain non-traded assets.
+The data used is largely taken from the accounting process and, therefore, most data will be included under the heading 'accounting data'; and - Other data data that does not fall under the above five categories.